scupit/gcmake-rust/docs/cmake_data_config/properties/build_configs.md

 They may also be prefixed with a [system specifier](../data_formats.md#system-specifier).
 Further formatting information is detailed in [data_formats.md](../data_formats.md#compiler-flags).

+**NOTE:** compile_flags passed to Emscripten will automatically also be passed at link time.
+Most Emscripten flags (especially [optimization flags](https://emscripten.org/docs/compiling/Building-Projects.html#building-projects-with-optimizations)) passed to the compiler should also be passed at link time (but not to the linker, there's apparently a difference), so this is done automatically.

 ``` yaml
 supported_compilers:
   - GCC